Yeh Dillagi

-Released theatrically on 6 May 1994, Yeh Dillagi emerged as a commercial success, grossing ₹10.8 crore against a production budget of ₹2 crore.
-It received positive reviews from critics, with Kajol's performance earning particular acclaim.
-At the 40th Filmfare Awards, the film received 4 nominations: Best Actor (Kumar), Best Actress (Kajol), Best Music Director (Sen–Sen) and Best Male Playback Singer (Abhijeet for "Ole Ole").
+Yeh Dillagi released on 6 May 1994, and emerged as a commercial blockbuster, grossing ₹10.8 crore against its ₹1.6 crore budget.
+It received positive reviews from critics upon release, with particular praise for Kumar and Kajol's performance.

+At the 40th Filmfare Awards, Yeh Dillagi received 4 nominations – Best Actor (Kumar), Best Actress (Kajol), Best Music Director (Dilip Sen, Sameer Sen) and Best Male Playback Singer (Abhijeet for the song "Ole Ole").
 The film was later remade in Telugu as Priya O Priya (1997).

 Plot

-Vijay and Vicky Saigal are the sons of Bhanupratap Saigal, the affluent owner of Saigal Industries.
-While Vijay is serious and business-minded, managing the family enterprise with dedication, his younger brother Vicky is carefree and flirtatious.
-Vicky becomes infatuated with Sapna, a successful fashion model who is the daughter of their family’s chauffeur, Dharampal.
+Vijay and Vikram “Vicky” Saigal are the sons of the industrialist Bhanupratap Saigal, who heads Saigal Industries.
+While Vijay is a serious and hardworking executive in the family business, Vicky is carefree and impulsive.
+Vicky becomes infatuated with Sapna, an aspiring model and the daughter of the Saigal family’s driver, Dharampal.
+However, their mother, Shanti, strongly disapproves of the match because of Sapna’s social background.